 This documentary follows along with a number of people on the autism spectrum as they go through dating and relationships.
 I know this might sound mundane – but it’s scary that this is so groundbreaking!
 Vast numbers of people out there think that people on the autism spectrum NEVER DATE.
-That in fact they are somehow so childlike that they never even WANT to date!
+People often think that in fact they all people on the spectrum are somehow so childlike that they never even WANT to date!
 That they are somehow preserved as six-year-old children in a state of eternal childhood bliss.

 You can tell that this bothers me immensely.

 I know many people on the autism spectrum.
 Yes, some are non-verbal, and that’s ok!
 They don’t talk.
 They communicate through tablets and computers.
 They still have powerful feelings.
 They still want to date and get married.
 Just because they don’t speak doesn’t mean they are not adults.
 Do we think that about deaf people?
 About blind people?

 Sometimes parents can be incredibly well meaning.
 They want to protect their child from harm.
 They want to shield their child.
 But life is about taking chances.
 Is it really better if your child lives tucked away in a spare bedroom for their entire life, never being able to experience true love?
 If that is all they dream about from the moment they wake up?